In the ongoing case of Marriott V Ritz-Carlton Club members, a federal judge partly Partially granted a sanctions motion.

 In a partial win for the timeshare owners, the judge ordered Marriott Vacations to pay reasonable attorney fees to more than 200 owners, finding that the company withheld an affiliation agreement from evidence.
 However, he also stated he found no bad faith or wilful misconduct on the company’s part.
 He said he did not agree with the timeshare owners that the actions of Marriottwarranted a default judgement, as requested.

 In his ruling Judge Gallagher said: “To put it bluntly, if Marriott was trying to hide the affiliation agreement, they did a relatively ham-handed job of it.
-Marriott left too many clues, from explicit discussion in the acknowledgement agreement to specific deposition testimony for the court to be convinced that there was an intent to bury the affiliation agreement.
+Marriott left too many clues, from Clear discussion in the acknowledgement agreement to specific Testimony testimony for the court to be convinced that there was an intent to bury the affiliation agreement.
 The failure to provide was a mistake, perhaps a costly and time-consuming mistake, but a mistake nonetheless”.

 An overview of the Case: